brightsign/html-virtual-keyboard/readme.md

 There are three important aspects that users of the keyboard may want to change.
 These aspects are: placement, size, and orientation.
 All three of these are editted in the plugin script `virtualKeyboard.brs`.
 Assuming you are using the script provided in this plugin -

 To edit placement:
-- Change the `startX` and `startY` variables defined on lines 35-36
+- Change the `startX` and `startY` variables

 To edit size:
-- Change the `rectX` and `rectY` variables defined on lines 32-33
+- Change the `rectX` and `rectY` variables

 To edit orientation:
 - Change the `transform` variable, defined based on the monitor orientation

 ## Deploying the plugin

-To integrate this plugin into BrightAuthor:Connected, obtain the `keyboard.zip` and `virtualKeyboard.brs` files from the "presentation" directory (the `virtualKeyboard.brs` found at the root of the directory is the same as the one in the presentation directory).
+To integrate this plugin into BrightAuthor:Connected, obtain the `keyboard.zip` and `virtualKeyboard.brs` files from the "presentation" directory.
 Follow the following steps:

 1. Navigate to __Presentation Settings > Support Content__
 2. Under __Support Content__ click the __+__ beside __Script Plugin__ to add the plugin